ychaaibi/ft_printf/README.md

 ## Project Overview 📋

-The project challenges me to replicate the functionality of the C standard library’s `printf` function.
+The project challenges me to replicate the functionality of the C standard library’s `printf` function to `ft_printf`.
 This function is complex and widely used for formatted output, making it a keystone of C programming.
 My implementation handles various conversion specifiers, flags, width, precision, and length modifiers, following the genuine behavior of `printf`.

 ### Development Approach 🛠️